 - CaR follows the Kansas Driver’s License guidelines regarding individuals who experience seizures.
 Individuals must be seizure free with a medical note prior to using Catch-a-Ride.

 How do I become a Catch-a-Ride rider (participant)?

 If you are interested in becoming a Catch-a-Ride rider/participant, you must complete an application and submit it to CaR for approval.

 All riders must have an application on file and be accepted into the Catch-a-Ride program prior to requesting a ride.

 How much notice is needed to request a ride?

 Once approved as a Catch-a-Ride participant (rider), ride requests must be made with a minimum of five business days notice.
+We highly recommend two weeks' notice due to the number of ride requests received each week.
 Rides are based on volunteer availability.
 We cannot guarantee a ride request will be filled.
 If CaR is unable to fill a ride request, the participant will receive at least 24 hours notice to find alternative transportation.

 Catch-a-Ride is not an emergency transportation resource for same-day appointments or to destinations such as urgent care or the hospital.

 All riders must be accepted into the program with an application on file prior to making a ride request.

 Other transportation resources can be found on our Information and Community Resources page.